Policy Evaluation for Temporal and/or Spatial Dependent Experiments: Theoretical Analysis

 where $C$ is some positive constant. \end{thm}

 We have several remarks.
 The derivation of Theorem \ref{thm:bootstrap} is non-trivial when $m$ diverges with $n$.
 Specifically, since $\widehat{\IE}$ is a very complicated function of the estimated varying coefficients (see Equation \eqref{eqn:IE}), its limiting distribution is not well-defined.
 To prove Theorem \ref{thm:bootstrap}, we derive a nonasymptotic error bound on the difference between the distribution of $\widehat{\IE}$ and that of the bootstrap statistics conditional on the data.
 As a result, it ensures that the type-I error can be well-controlled and the power approaches one.
-Please refer to the proof of Theorem \ref{thm:bootstrap} in the supplementary document for details. \change{Finally, we require $m$ to diverge with $n$ at certain rate.
+Please refer to the proof of Theorem \ref{thm:bootstrap} in the supplementary document for details. {Finally, we require $m$ to diverge with $n$ at certain rate.
 In settings with a small or fixed $m$, one can apply the proposed bootstrap procedure to the unsmoothed estimator $\widehat{\bm{\theta}}$.
 The resulting test procedure remains valid regardless of whether $m$ is fixed or not.

-Fourth, we illustrate the advantage of employing the switchback design in the presence of temporal random effects.
-As commented in the introduction, switchback design assigns different treatments at adjacent time points, and thus, the random effects at adjacent time points can cancel with each other, yielding a more efficient estimator.
-To elaborate this point, we compare the mean square errors of the proposed estimators under the switchback design against those under an alternating-day design where the new and old policies are daily switched back and forth.
-To simplify the analysis, we assume the treatment effect estimators are constructed based on the unsmoothed OLS estimators (see Section \ref{subsec:unsmooth} for details).
+Fourthly, we illustrate the advantage of employing the switchback design in the presence of temporal random effects. \change{As commented in the introduction, the switchback design assigns different treatments at adjacent time points $A_{i,1}=1-A_{i,2}=A_{i,3}=\ldots=A_{i,2t-1}=1-A_{i,2t}$, whereas the alternating-day design assigns fixed treatment $A_{i,1}=A_{i,2}=A_{i,3}=\ldots=A_{i,2t-1}=A_{i,2t}$ within each day for any $i$ and $t$.
+In the switchback design, the random effects at adjacent time points can cancel with each other when estimating the causal effect, yielding a more efficient estimator.} To elaborate this point, we compare the mean square errors of the proposed estimators under the switchback design against those under an alternating-day design where the new and old policies are daily switched back and forth.
+To simplify the analysis, we focus on the case where the state is one-dimensional and assume the treatment effect estimators are constructed based on the unsmoothed OLS estimators (see Section \ref{subsec:unsmooth} for details).
 Let MSE($\widehat{\DE}_{sb}$) and MSE($\widehat{\DE}_{ad}$) denote the mean squared errors of DE estimators under the switchback design and the alternating-day design, respectively.